That's All, Brother: Restoration

-The next year Scales transferred to the Air Force Historical Research Agency to better do his research.
+The next year, Scales transferred to the Air Force Historical Research Agency to continue his research.
 He found the records of Donalson's transfer from the 106th to fly C-47s.
-Along with those records was That's All, Brothers military serial number as well as the tail number it had borne as a civilian aircraft, allowing him to track it to its owner in Mesa, Arizona.
+Along with those records was the military serial number of That's All, Brother, as well as the tail number it had borne as a civilian aircraft, allowing him to track it to its owner in Mesa, Arizona.

-Initially, Scales thought the man's plane was the Belle of Birmingham, Donalson's usual aircraft.
+Initially, Scales thought the plane was the Belle of Birmingham, Donalson's usual aircraft.
 The current owner had restored it to airworthiness, and promised to keep it in good condition when he learned of its historic importance.
-Later, Scales learned of its true identity, and called the owner back.

-By then, however, it had been sold to Basler Turbo Conversions of Oshkosh, Wisconsin, to be converted into a BT-67, one of four the company makes from the old DC-3s every year, a process which leaves only 30% of the original craft and scraps the rest.
-The owner had flown it to Wittman Regional Airport, where Basler is based.
-The company had put it in their boneyard to await the procedure, which it was scheduled to begin within six months.
+Scales contacted the owner again when he learned the plane was actually That's All, Brother, but by that point it had been sold.
+Basler Turbo Conversions, of Oshkosh, Wisconsin, had bought the plane to be modernized into a BT-67.
+The company made four of these conversions per year in a process which left only 30 percent of the original aircraft’s parts.
+The owner had flown it to Basler's location at Wittman Regional Airport, and the company had put it in their boneyard to await the procedure, scheduled to begin within six months.

 After the plane's serial number was found, proving it was That's All, Brother, stories were published.
-Organizations and private collectors called Basler, making offers to buy the plane.
+Organizations and private collectors made offers to buy the plane from Basler.
 Eventually the Commemorative Air Force (CAF), an organization which restores and flies vintage planes, primarily to exhibit at air shows, took possession of the C-47.